Are Black Beans Healthier Than Pinto Beans?

 Black Beans vs Pinto Beans Nutrition Facts

-The data used to compare the two beans comes from the USDA FoodData Center and measures a one-cup serving of cooked black beans and cooked pinto beans, without any salt added to either bean.
+The data used to compare the two beans comes from the USDA FoodData Center and measures a 1-cup serving of cooked black beans and cooked pinto beans, without any salt added to either bean.
 The numbers in the chart below have been converted to grams for consistency.

 Carbs